amanbasu/TIVAN-indel/README.md

 ### Prepare training data

 We use a compilation of both generic functional annotations and tissue-specific functional annotations to train the TIVAN-indel model.
-Given query sindels (example: [train/snp.pos.txt](train/snp.pos.txt)), R script ``prepare.R" will generated (1) CADD annotations for query sindels and (2) reference genomic sequence and alterntive genomic sequence with sindels.
-A R rda file ``CADD.indel.rda" contains the CADD annotations for all indels in 1000 Genome Project can be downloaded [Here](https://drive.google.com/file/d/1Eio1YYZNmrVIoqFg6r-GUTGuwjudi30P/view?usp=share_link)
+Given query sindels (example: [train/snp.pos.txt](train/snp.pos.txt)), R script `prepare.R` will generated (1) CADD annotations for query sindels and (2) reference genomic sequence and alterntive genomic sequence with sindels.
+The rda file `CADD.indel.rda` contains the CADD annotations for all indels in 1000 Genome Project can be downloaded [here](https://drive.google.com/file/d/1Eio1YYZNmrVIoqFg6r-GUTGuwjudi30P/view?usp=share_link).

 Running the R command line with four arguments